Raccoon Island (Ohio)

 Raccoon Island is a former island in Gallia County, Ohio, now submerged in the Ohio River.
 It was located above the mouth of Raccoon Creek, in Clay Township, opposite the mouth of Crab Creek in Mason County, West Virginia.

 Most islands in the Ohio River between Ohio and West Virginia belong to West Virginia, which was part of Virginia until 1863.
-When Virginia ceded its claim to the Northwest Territory in 1784, it reserved control of the Ohio River along its borders, along with the submerged land to the low water mark on the Ohio shore.
-The fact that Raccoon Island was part of Ohio means that at low water, the island was connected to Gallia County by land.
-This may no longer be the case, as the construction of the Gallipolis Locks and Dam in 1937 permanently raised the level of the river, perhaps leading to the island's disappearance.
+When Virginia ceded its claim to the Northwest Territory in 1784, it reserved control of the Ohio River along its borders, including the submerged land up to the low water mark on the Ohio shore.
+Raccoon Island's inclusion as part of Ohio meant that at low water levels, the island was connected to Gallia County by land.
+However, this is no longer the case, as the construction of the Gallipolis Locks and Dam in 1937 permanently raised the level of the river; leading to the island's disappearance.

-A United States Geological Survey topographical map from 1906 indicates that Raccoon Island was about a third of a mile long, and about five hundred feet wide.
-It was closer to the Ohio side of the river than the West Virginia side.
-The upper end was rounded, and the eastern side curved gently to the southern end, while the Ohio side was relatively straight.
+According to a United States Geological Survey topographical map from 1906, Raccoon Island measured approximately a third of a mile in length and about five hundred feet in width.
+It was situated closer to the Ohio side of the river than the West Virginia side.
+The upper end of the island was rounded, while the eastern side curved gently to the southern end, and the Ohio side was relatively straight.
 The two sides converged at a narrow point.
-The northern part of the island gradually sloped up to the highest point, about forty feet above the mean level of the river, while the western bank was relatively steep.
-The USGS reports a village of the same name on the island at an elevation of 571 feet.
+The northern part of the island gradually sloped up to the highest point, approximately forty feet above the mean level of the river, whereas the western bank was relatively steep.
+The USGS reported a populated place of the same name southwest of the island at an elevation of 571 feet.